Bromeliads boast wide leaves that are sword-shaped or scoop-like and develop around a central “cup,” which preserves water in the plant’s habitat.

 8. Hechtia Argentea Bromeliad

-Hechtia argentea bromeliad is another variety of Bromeliad native to Mexico and known for its common name, “Silver Star.”
+Hechtia argentea Bromeliad is another variety native to Mexico known by its common name, “Silver Star.”

 It was discovered in a Mexican canyon for the first time in 1860, and that particular plant lived for more than 150 years.